Slender-billed curlew: Vocalisations

 The call was a cour-lee, similar to that of the Eurasian curlew, but higher-pitched, more melodic, and shorter.
 The alarm call is a fast cu-ee.
 The only recording of the slender-billed curlew known to date was made by the French ornithologist Claude Chappuis.
 After his death in 2021, his collection, including the slender-billed curlew, was donated to the Macaulay Library at Cornell University in Ithaca (New York).

 Distribution

 The only confirmed breeding records of the slender-billed curlew were a small region of raised bogs north of Omsk, Russia in a period between 1909 and 1925.
 Isotopic analysis suggests that main breeding range of the species was in a narrow belt in Kazakhstan centered around the 50th parallel north.
 This area is predominantly steppe, with some areas of forest steppe.

 In recent history, it mostly migrated to the Mediterranean as well as southern Arabia, with claims in the northern reaches of the Persian gulf, in Kuwait and Iraq.
-There have been historical records of the bird elsewhere, as in an ornithological dictionary of Gibraltar, written in 1895, it indirectly states that the slender-billed curlew was recorded as a passage migrant in Malaga, Spain.
+There have been historical records of the bird elsewhere, as in an ornithological dictionary of Gibraltar, written in 1895, it indirectly states that the slender-billed curlew was recorded as a passage migrant in Málaga, Spain.